How to replace number plates

 Receiving replacement plates

 If you are getting replacement plates that are not customised or personalised, you will get them immediately.
 You will get a new number plate combination.
-You must attach number plates within 1 day of receiving them.
-We encourage you to attach the new plates to your vehicle before you drive away.
+You must attach number plates within 1 day of receiving them but not drive the vehicle until attached.